NW Ga. 14th Congressional District candidate Marjorie Greene taking fire from GOP leadership

 House Minority Leader Rep. Kevin McCarthy, R-Calif., and House Republican Whip Rep. Steve Scalise, R-La., are among the members of Congress who issued statements denouncing Greene, according to The New York Times and Washington Post.

-Greene, who owns a construction company in Alpharetta and moved to Rome after qualifying for the race this spring, won just over 40% of the vote in the nine-person primary.
+Greene, who owns a construction company in Alpharetta and moved to Rome, Ga., after qualifying for the race this spring, won just over 40% of the vote in the nine-person primary.

 Cowan, a Rome neurosurgeon, was the runner-up with 21%.